The Rise of Teledentistry

 In addition to benefits and risks associated with teledentistry, dentists also have the responsibility to ensure the confidentiality and integrity of information obtained and exchanged.
 Consulting security experts when setting up these systems to exchange information may be very helpful.

 Dentists also should be aware that systems and processes being used to transmit images and data need to meet security requirements under the Health Information Technology for Economic and Clinical Health (HITECH) Act of 2009 as well as any state-specific requirements as a general rule.
-However, there is an exception to HIPAA security requirements during the COVID-19 public health emergency.

 Using Teledentistry in Practice